 While occasional vomiting may happen, frequent vomiting can be very dangerous for dogs.
 A veterinarian should oversee it to ensure that there isn’t a more insidious cause for your dog’s illness.

+So, what does yellow throw-up mean for dogs?
+Bile can be a sign of many things, as we discussed, so it’s always best to consult your veterinarian if you’re concerned.
 Vomiting is part of being alive, but frequent vomiting can be a massive problem for your dog.
 You’ll want to have them seen by a veterinarian, especially if they often vomit on an empty stomach.
 Your dog’s safety is as vital to your vet as it is for you, and they want to help your dog live a long, healthy life.

 Featured Image Credit: suchinan, Shutterstock